 Close-up shot of a professional steam wand aerating milk in a stainless steel pitcher, creating microfoam for specialty coffee drinks.
 Steam rises from the surface as the milk is being textured.

-Milk steaming techniqu
+Milk steaming technique

 Pro Tips